NEW IN SEPTEMBER 2017

 - Ability to conduct autonomous study (research and weekly assignments)

-- Reliable internet access and the latest version of Skype for your online tutorials
+- Reliable internet access and the latest version of Skype for online tutorials

 |What will I learn?

-- You will learn topics from 6 Mandatory Units, 2 or more Optional Units, and 2 or more Specialist Skills Units.
+- You will learn topics from 6 Mandatory Units, 2 Optional Units, and 2 Specialist Skills Units.

 - You will choose your Units and receive study materials and assignments to do in those chosen topics.

-- You will practice consecutive and simultaneous interpreting skills with a dedicated language tutor doing role-plays, sight translations and written translations into and from English, which will be marked to meet the criteria set by TQUK.
+- You will practice interpreting skills with a dedicated language tutor doing role-plays, sight translations and written translations from and into English, which will be assessed according to the criteria set by TQUK.

 |What will I receive during the course?